 Here’s another easy rip-off to spot.
-This scam aims to get you as interested as possible.
+These types of online scams aim to get you as interested as possible.
 Most people’s dreams are to retire well with a nice big house, a fancy car and vacation after vacation.
 Well, that’s what some sites do.
 Their webinars, presentations down to their posters and videos are filled with exotic cars in a driveway, huge homes and piles of money just chilling in the background as if to say it’s normal.

 A luxurious lifestyle is earned and worked for.
 Not bought with $1.
 You do get people that earn an income online and live fairly extravagant lives but those people don’t flaunt it.
 Most people who earn money online live pretty normal lives.
 Raise the red flag if you see a program that is plastered with mansions, fancy cars and yachts.

 We all know that the online world is on a roll and new things come up every day.
 Scammers then take this opportunity.
-The use of scarcity is the essential force that drives this sort of scam.
+The use of scarcity is the essential force that drives these sort of online scams.
 However, when one thinks about it, how does one run out of online information?
 Is it possible for a digital download to be scarce?
-In this case, one can clearly see that scarcity id purely manufactured when it comes to scams.
+In this case, one can clearly see that scarcity id purely manufactured when it comes to online scams.